nissandjac/sprat/README.md

 ## Current model and issues

+### Ole add general description about the seasons and data here

+Put the text here Ole

+### Issues with the current assessment

 The current sprat model originated in the 2018(?) sprat benchmark.
-In the past years the model has han convergence issues, particularly with the maximum gradient being above an acceptable level.
-The issue has been solved by taking the 0-group from the Q1 survey.
-Another issue has been XYZ, which has been solved by moving the catches into seasons where they did not originate.
+In the past years the model has had convergence issues, particularly with the maximum gradient being above an acceptable level.
+The issue has been solved by taking the 0-group from the Q1 survey and scaling it differently than the other surveys. $smsR$ does not internally scale the surveys, so this method does not change that issue.
+The core of the issue lies elsewhere; there is large confounding between the parameter estimating survey density dependence (the so-called *power law*) and the survey catchability parameter *Q*.

+Another issue has been massive residual patterns, which has been solved by moving the catches into seasons where they did not originate.
+The catches from season 4 has since the benchmark been moved into season 3, except for the inital model year (as ADMB sms was then not able to converge).
+There is some confusion to where the catches in season 4 in the initial model year come from in the current data files, as the data has been added one year at a time.

 Additionally, several of the models parameters are estimated on the boundaries, leading to slow model convergence in TMB.
 ADMB has a particular feature that ‘nudges’ parameters away from boundary conditions leading to the perception that a parameter has been correctly estimated, when in reality it is stuck in an infinitely small difference between the estimated parameter and the set boundary.

 The